thedart76/aframe-webvr-scene-editor/README.md

 **1 unit = 1 meter**

-Enter VR mode and play with some primitives to populate the scene to learn how important designing at actual scale is!
+Enter VR mode and play with primitives to populate the scene and **learn how important designing at actual scale is!**

 ------------